ph4r05/javacard-gradle-template/INTEGRATION.md

 ### B.3 Git submodule approach

-If you feel that changing the project structure won't be merged via pull request it has to be done a bit differently.
+If you feel that changing the project structure won't be merged via pull request, it has to be done a bit differently.
 This approach preserves existing project structure by embedding the project into the template project which acts as a wrapper.
 The existing project is added to the wrapper as a [git-submodule].

-I will demonstrate this on the example: https://github.com/sgamerith/javacard-calculator
+I will demonstrate this in the example: https://github.com/sgamerith/javacard-calculator

 #### 1. Fork the project.